inviqa/harness-go/docs/how-to-guides/add-kafka.md

 When you run Kafka, you usually run it in a cluster made up of several nodes.
 Zookeeper is needed as an orchestrator for these nodes, a place they can store their metadata such as topics, partitions and other configuration.

 In local development environments, we only run a single Kafka node, but we still need Zookeeper.
 When you enable Kafka as detailed below, Zookeeper will automatically be configured as well.

+You can configure your `zookeeper.version` attribute to use one of the available image tags on the [`bitnami/zookeeper`] image.
+It always defaults to `latest`.

 >_NOTE: In the future, it may well be the case that Kafka [no longer needs Zookeeper](https://www.confluent.io/blog/removing-zookeeper-dependency-in-kafka/)._